grefel/press2id/README.md

 1. Start the script and enter a WordPress blog URL. <br/> <img src="https://raw.githubusercontent.com/grefel/press2id/master/doc/assets/enterURL.png" width="500" alt="Place Gun Mode">
 2. Select ***Place Gun Mode***. <br/> <img src="https://raw.githubusercontent.com/grefel/press2id/master/doc/assets/placeGunMode.png" width="500" alt="Enter URL">
 3. Select a post and press ***Start*** <br/> <img src="https://raw.githubusercontent.com/grefel/press2id/master/doc/assets/selectAPost.png" width="500" alt="Select Post">
 4. The script loads the post content an images in the place gun.
 5. Change styles according to your needs (you can do this also before placing)

 ### Technical details of the script
 * REST Access with [restix](https://github.com/grefel/restix)
 * JavaScript/Extendscript for postprocessing.
 * Import is template based.
-The script uses an InDesign file in folder **templates**  for basic styling.
+The script uses an InDesign file and a XSL-Transformation in folder **templates**  for basic styling.
 HTML element names are mapped to InDesign styles by element names.
-Change any style here.
+Change any style definition here.
 * You can link to local image files with the same name.

 ## Wie geht das?